Generic selectors

 Can African dwarf frogs live in a fish tank?

-African dwarf frogs make great companions and can be kept with other species.
+African dwarf frogs make great companions and is kept with other species.
 They need a minimum of 10 gallons in order to live comfortably, though if you want multiple frogs or are adding fish into the mix then a 20-gallon tank is a better choice.

 Will African dwarf frogs eat guppies?